-Cookbook clubs have been the “it” get-together this year, bouncing all over Instagram and even adopted by Bon Appetit and Saveur, with the general idea to select a cookbook and ask everyone to bring a dish from it.
+Cookbook clubs are perfect for those who love to spend time in the kitchen.
+The general idea is to select a cookbook and ask everyone to bring a dish from it.
 If guests aren’t keen on buying a cookbook for a potential one-time use, encourage them to pick up a copy from the library, google the cookbook for preview recipes, or have a friend send pictures of a recipe.
-Anyway you do it, it’s a great way to thoroughly review a book with friends.
+However you do it, it’s a great way to thoroughly review a book with friends.
 For a local favorite, make Tasting Colorado your holiday cookbook club pick.

 Encourage friends to bring their favorite tried and tested cookies, or for those that despise baking, there are local bakeries, like Sugar Bakeshop, City Bakery, or Happy Bakeshop where you can pick up dozens to go.
 Make sure to provide savory hors d’oeuvres like chips and dip or a simple cheese plate to balance out the sugar frenzy, and purchase simple boxes, or holiday themed gift bags for all of the guests to take their cookies home in.
 The general rule is to ask each guest to bring half a dozen cookies for each attendee, and another half a dozen for sampling at the party.
 Tags on the cookie plates let guests know what they’re sampling.